thalium/icebox/www/content/posts/getting_started.md

 proc.symbols.dump_type("nt!_KPCR", vm.msr.kernel_gs_base)
 ```

-Full script can be found at `src/icebox/icebox_py/examples/symbols.py`
+Full script can be found at `src/icebox/icebox_py/examples/symbols.py`.

 ### Modules & drivers API

 Drivers are global OS entities accessible through `vm.drivers`.
 Modules are per-process and accessible through `proc.modules`.
 On both of them, you can:
-- find whether an address belong to any driver/module
+- Find whether an address belong to any driver/module
-- load their symbols
+- Load their symbols
-- read their base address, size and name
+- Read their base address, size and name
-- listen to their create/delete events
+- Listen to their create/delete events

 ```python
 # list drivers